 Hampden-Sydney Basketball Head Coach announced the hire of Daniel Eacho as Assistant Coach on November 5, 2018

 Eacho is no stranger to Hampden-Sydney after working under Coach Vick as a volunteer assistant during the 2016-17 season.
 He spent the 2017-18 season as a Graduate Assistant Coach for Salisbury University.
-Eacho plans on completing his Master of Business Administration degree from Salisbury in the Spring of 2019.
+Eacho completed his Master of Business Administration degree from Salisbury in May 2019.
 While at Salisbury, he coached the team to an 18-9 season, advancing to the semifinals of the CAC tournament, which included an 83-75 road win at #7 York College.
 Eacho worked hard as the recruiting coordinator to help secure a strong recruiting class for the Sea Gulls and was in charge of all scouting and film work.

 "We are excited to bring Daniel back to Hampden-Sydney after a successful year at Salisbury University," stated Coach Vick.
 "Familiarity and experience are two great qualities when hiring an assistant.
 Daniel understands our expectations and has great knowledge of the ODAC as a former assistant and as a former player.
 He will work closely with our big men and will also be responsible for helping to create our scouting reports."